june2/june2.github.io/_posts/IT/2020-05-12-DataLoader.md

   - it use the cached value until it expires or is invalidated
   - using it as a cache layer between GraphQL and the database, API or other data source
   - using it as part of a PubSub implementation when implementing subscriptions

+# summary
+- DataLoader caching does not replace Redis, Memcache, or any other shared application-level cache.
+- DataLoader is first and foremost a data loading mechanism, and its cache only serves the purpose of not repeatedly loading the same data in the context of a single request to your Application.

 ## Reference
 - [DataLoader – Source code walkthrough](https://www.youtube.com/watch?v=OQTnXNCDywA&feature=youtu.be)